-61.4.
+60.4.
 Enhancing the safety and accessibility of footpaths, bike lanes and cycleways

-The Accessible Streets package is a set of regulatory proposals aiming to enhance the safety and accessibility of our footpaths for vulnerable users (pedestrians, cyclists, wheeled recreational device users and the mobility impaired).
-Among other things, it aims to clarify what types of vehicles (including mobility scooters) should be allowed on footpaths, enables escooters to use cycle lanes and cycle paths, and improves the safety of vulnerable users at intersections.
-Cabinet has agreed to the development of a draft rule to give effect to the Accessible Streets package [Cab-19-Min-0193.03 refers].
-I intend to report back to DEV later in 2019 to seek approval of the proposed package and agreement to consult publicly.
+The Accessible Streets package is a set of regulatory proposals aiming to enhance the safety and accessibility of our footpaths.
+Among other things, it aims to clarify what types of vehicles (including mobility scooters) should be allowed on footpaths, enables e-scooters to use cycle lanes and cycle paths, and improves the safety of vulnerable users at intersections.
+Cabinet has already agreed to proceed to public consultation on a draft amendment rule for the Accessible Streets Regulatory Package.
+Consultation is proposed to begin in October 2019.